pheralb/svgl/src/docs/api.md

 ## Limitations

 The API is currently open to everyone and does not require any authentication.
-However, to prevent abusive use of the API, there is a limit to the number of requests: **5 requests** with **60s** cooldown.
+However, to prevent abusive use of the API, there is a limit to the number of requests.

 ## Base URL